Slow-Cooked Beef Enchiladas

 - Optional: Chopped lettuce and chopped tomatoes

 - Rub roast with taco seasoning.
 Transfer to a greased 3-qt. slow cooker.
 Top with onion and broth.
 Cook, covered, on low 7-8 hours or until meat is tender.
 Remove roast; cool slightly.
 Reserve 1/2 cup cooking juices in a saucepan; discard remaining juices.
 Skim fat from reserved juices.
-Shred beef with two forks; return to slow cooker.
+Shred beef with 2 forks; return to slow cooker.

 - In a small bowl, mix flour and cold water until smooth; add to saucepan.
 Cook and stir 2 minutes or until thickened.
 Stir into meat mixture.

 - Preheat oven to 425°.
-Spoon 1/2 cup meat mixture off center on each tortilla; top with chilies and 2 tablespoons cheese.
+Spoon 1/2 cup meat mixture off center on each tortilla; top with chiles and 2 tablespoons cheese.
 Roll up and place in a greased 13x9-in. baking dish, seam side down.
 Top with enchilada sauce; sprinkle with remaining cheese.
 Bake, uncovered, 15-20 minutes or until cheese is melted.
 If desired, top with chopped lettuce and tomatoes.